 6. What can I expect?

-Receiving Botox injections for migraines is a straightforward outpatient procedure.
+Receiving Botulinum injections for migraines is a straightforward outpatient procedure.
 Your healthcare team will clean the injection area.
 If the injection site is sensitive or you have pain hypersensitivity, they can apply a topical anesthetic before the injection.

-Your doctor will inject Botox with a very thin needle.
+Your doctor will inject Botulinum with a very thin needle.
 Many patients find that the needle is so thin that the injection feels like a brief pinch.
 At least two injections are generally administered, but more may be performed if the treatment area is larger.

-Although the dose of botulinum toxin is small, there are a few side effects of Botox injections for migraines.
+Although the dose of botulinum toxin is small, there are a few side effects of Botulinum injections for migraines.
 Some of them are potentially serious.
 Always talk to your doctor about your unique health risks.

 Minor side effects may include: